Stacktape

 $Stage()

-• Unlike using $CliArgs().stage, this directive also resolves default values (configured using defaults:configure command).
+Returns the current stage.
+Unlike $CliArgs().stage, this directive also resolves default values configured with the stacktape defaults:configure command.

 $Region()

-• Unlike using $CliArgs().region, this directive also resolves default values (configured using defaults:configure command).
+Returns the current region.
+Unlike $CliArgs().region, this directive also resolves default values configured with the stacktape defaults:configure command.

 $Profile()

-• Unlike using $CliArgs().profile, this directive also resolves default values (configured using defaults:configure command).
+Returns the current profile.
+Unlike $CliArgs().profile, this directive also resolves default values configured with the stacktape defaults:configure command.

 $This()